Emergency Preparedness Week is an annual event that takes place across Canada May 5 to 11, 2019.

 Being prepared and knowing what to do in different types of severe weather events and hazards will help you deal with an emergency situation.
 Learn more about the most common types that could effect your home or business in Oakville.

 The Town of Oakville prepares for emergency situations so we can respond quickly to protect residents and property, keep roads clear and town services running.
 In the event of an emergency, we’ll keep you informed through our website, RSS feed, Twitter and Facebook.

-The Town of Oakville 2013 Emergency Plan (accessible pdf, 891 kB) meets the requirements set out by Emergency Management Ontario.
+The Town of Oakville Emergency Plan (pdf) meets the requirements set out by Emergency Management Ontario.
 This document is available in an alternate format upon request.
 Visit the accessibility page for contact details.